TropicSapling/triforce/README.md

 		- or-patterns: creates an or-pattern for what `(123|456|789) + 1` returns: `124|457|790`
 		- placeholder-values: inserts missing placeholder in `+1` by converting to `$n+1`
 3. Pseudo-values can be placed anywhere values can (if in the right situation).
+4. Pseudo-values only exist before runtime (during compilation).
+	- or-patterns (eventually) collapse into single values at runtime
+		- i.e. `1|2` collapses into either `1` or `2`
+		- programs not allowing this to happen won't be accepted by the compiler (TODO: check if this works, maybe change to runtime crash?)
+	- placeholder-values are converted into something else at runtime (TODO: figure out what)
-4. Or-patterns are further described in "Pattern matching" §3
+5. Or-patterns are further described in "Pattern matching" §3
-5. Placeholder-values are further described in "Patterns" §5
+6. Placeholder-values are further described in "Patterns" §5

 #### Equality
 1. 2 values are equal iff all below criteria are met: